 - Registration in Town / Visa Extension (Residence Permit)

-All students moving to Lübeck have to register with the city within 7 days after their arrival.
-Bring your passport and confirmation of your address in Lübeck, signed by the landlord.
+All German and European students staying in Lübeck have to register with the city within 7 days after their arrival.
+Bring your passport and declare your reason (studies) and give your address in Lübeck.

 Documents to bring: